brianyoungblood/awardspdf-casper/README.md

 Description:

-Logs into drupal, goes to the startpath and looks for '.next a' and continues to capture pages as pdf and click next until '.next a' is not found.
+Login to drupal, go to the startpath and look for '.next a' and continue to capture pages as pdf, click next, until '.next a' is not found.

 Install: